 Skipping DNSSEC

 Know the full lookup chain — from browser cache to authoritative server.
 Exam questions often test whether you understand the order.
-Also know which port DNS uses.
+Moreover, know which port DNS uses.
 It runs on port 53 — UDP for standard queries, TCP for zone transfers.

 DNS is not just a theoretical concept — it is tested in CCNA, AWS SAA-C03, CEH v13, and CompTIA Network+.
 Mastering it now means one less topic to stress about during your certification exam.